terraform-ibm-modules/terraform-ibm-watsonx-saas-da/reference-architectures/watsonx-saas-da.md

 ## Compliance
 {: #compliance}

-The Watsonx AI SaaS Automation with Assistant and Governance adheres to the IBM Cloud for Financal Services Security & Compliance Center profile.
+The Watsonx AI SaaS deployable architecture adheres to the [IBM Cloud Framework for Financial Services](/docs/framework-financial-services-controls?topic=framework-financial-services-controls-overview) Security & Compliance profile.

 ## Next steps
 {: #next-steps}

-_Optional section._ Include links to your deployment guide or next steps to get started with the architecture.
+You are now ready to [plan your deployment](/docs-draft/watsonx-ai-saas-automation?topic=watsonx-ai-saas-automation-planning).